maritimeconnectivity/docs.maritimeconnectivity.net/docs/source/MIR.rst

 MIR Identity Broker which enables the token-based user authentication is based on `Keycloak <https://www.keycloak.org/>`__ which is an OpenID Connect (OIDC) server developed by Red Hat, but including two MCP specific plugins for synchronization of user data with MIR API and converting MCP client certificates to OIDC tokens.
 Giving a detailed account of the synchronization part when the API is called to create a new user with corresponding information it is registered in the API database and also the ID Broker accounts.
-The synchronization is provoked when a user logs in using an external identity provider by registering the user’s information to the API database.
+The synchronization is provoked when a user logs in using an external identity provider by registering the user's information to the API database.
 In our testbed we use the federation to enable the participants across different projects to register and utilize MCP services established by the projects, as well as validate the identity management concept of MCP.